GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-14.md

 `io.grpc:grpc-alts:1.25.0` and `io.grpc:grpc-core:1.23.0` cannot appear in
 the classpath at the same time.
 If dependency mediation selects both `io.grpc:grpc-alts:1.25.0` and `io.grpc:grpc-core:1.23.0`, the build fails; and the developer must fix the conflict before they can proceed.
+This still adds friction for developers who depend on multiple versions of different modules, especially if they only depend on the different versions through several layers of transitive dependencies.
+It can be necessary when different modules are tightly coupled to each other, but it is not ideal.

-Rapidly changing, pre-1.0 projects with unstable APIs can use hard requirements such as such as `<version>[0.24.0]</version>` for intraproject dependencies to ensure their modules all work together.
+Rapidly changing, pre-1.0 projects with unstable APIs have a greater need for hard requirements such as `<version>[0.24.0]</version>` to ensure their modules all work together.
 OpenCensus did not do this, and as a result there have been several problems when different versions of different OpenCensus artifacts that did not work with each other appeared in other projects' classpath at the same time.
-It is at best a stopgap measure that should be discarded once the API stabilizes.
+In the best case, hard requirements are a stopgap measure that can be discarded once the API stabilizes.

 Even if all hard requirements can be satisfied, version ranges override the normal Maven algorithm for selecting among different versions of the